akashacms/epub-guide/documents/5-structure.html.md

 The entries in this file are fairly straightforward.
 See: [](4-configuration.html)

-# The Navigation Document, a.ka. the Table of Contents, in `toc.html`
+# The Navigation Document, a.k.a. the Table of Contents, in `toc.html`

 Every EPUB3 e-Book must have a _Navigation Document_ containing at least one `<nav>` that serves as the Table of Contents.
 The EPUB3 Navigation Document replaced the NCX file used in EPUB2.
 For compatibility purposes, `epubtools` automatically generates an NCX file while bundling the EPUB.
 The `<nav>` structure in the Navigation Document will be extracted by the reading system so it can display navigational aids to the user.